kimjusnu/kimjusnu/README.md

 ### Email Template Web App
 A web application that allows students to send templated emails to professors directly by selecting their department.
 [GitHub](https://github.com/kimjusnu/email-template-app)

+### Componique
+A UI component library created using React, Tailwind CSS, and TypeScript to offer a range of reusable components for frontend development.
+[GitHub](https://github.com/Poten14/Componique)

 ## 🌱 Currently Learning
 - GraphQL
 - Web3.js